Many mommas come upon the Charlotte Mason method at a pivotal time in their children’s growing-up – the time when “school” begins.

 Of course, outdoor play provides all-important sunshine and exercise.
 Sunshine provides growing bodies with vitamin D for health and happiness.
 And, exercise is not only important for strong bodies, but movement even helps brains develop well!

 Climbing trees, playing tag, twirling in circles, throwing balls, washing cars, and even nerf gun play are all activities that cross the midline.
 What is the midline?
 Start and the top of your head and draw an imaginary line down the middle of your body.
 That imaginary line is your midline.
 Anytime you cross that line with either side of your body (arms, legs, shoulders, etc.) it’s called “crossing the midline.”
 Crossing the midline builds pathways in our brains that help us with everything from academics to attention.

 Children who are allowed plenty of outdoor time cross the midline often.
-Rosy cheeked children, then, are blessed with a great opportunities in learning through outdoor play!
+Rosy-cheeked children, then, are blessed with great opportunities in learning through outdoor play!

 Outdoor Play Prepares Children for Attention Inside

 Outdoor play gets the wiggles out!
-Whether your children go outdoors before lessons or after, the movement of large muscles actually helps with attention, too.
+Whether your children go outdoors before lessons or after, the movement of large muscles actually helps with attention.
 Seriously.
-An occupational therapist friend once told me the extra blood flow and oxygen give the brain what it needs to work well and helps children to focus.
-She said that a quick “recess” when children get fidgety is often all they need to come back into full focus on lessons.
+An occupational therapist friend once told me that extra blood flow and oxygen give the brain what it needs to work well and helps children to focus.
+She said that a quick “recess” when children get fidgety is often all they need to fully focus on lessons.